Social Enterprise Pitch

 - Accepted presenters must adhere to deadlines and guidelines, and they must promptly respond to communication.

-If you are accepted to present at the conference, you should include all of the important items in your abstract: problem, solution, innovation, evidence-base, impact, management and financing as well as the stage of your idea.
+If you are accepted to present at the conference, you should include all of the important items in your abstract: problem, solution, innovation, evidence-base, impact, management and financing as well as the stage of your idea and your "ask".
 When you are creating and practicing your presentation, you should consider what you hope to learn from the experience.
 What type of ideas/plans and obstacles are you currently working through?
 What type of people do you hope to connect with at the conference and during your session?
 The answers to these questions may help you to highlight certain aspect of your pitch and de-emphasize others.

 The most effective presentations will explain your innovation in a way that is immediately understood by the audience.
 By the end of the presentation, the audience should understand why the idea is needed, how the idea will be implemented, and how the impact will occur.
 In general, it is best to avoid using jargon or abstract ideas.
 Instead, the pitch should provide concrete examples and real-life stories to illustrate the plan.
 While you will have 5 minutes for your presentation, the more succinctly you are able to communicate your idea, the better.
 Therefore, you should practice your social enterprise pitch in advance to ensure that it is no more than 5 minutes.
 A bell will ring to conclude your presentation at 5 minutes.